 Shingles can be detected early.
 If you notice a localized sensitivity, itching, tingling or burning on your skin, it may be an early sign of shingles.
 The outbreak produces significant symptoms, such as:

 - A rash that develops in the same area as the early signs

 - Grouped small blisters

 While the rash from shingles can last several weeks, associated with shingles may last for several months.

 Your dermatologist may prescribe several medications to lessen the symptoms of shingles, such as:

 How Much Does Shingles Treatment Cost in Birmingham?

 Shingles treatment is covered by most insurance carriers, so you may only have a portion of the cost to pay out-of-pocket.
-After your consultation, we review your coverage and personal costs.
-Because shingles treatment is necessary to maintain quality of life during an outbreak, we take every possible step to make the treatment affordable for our patients.
 We accept payment by cash, checks, major credit cards and our financing options.

 We encourage patients who are 50 or older to have a shingles vaccination.
 If you do experience a shingles outbreak, we provide treatment to minimize the impact on your life.
 If you believe that you have shingles or would like to learn more about treatment, contact us today to schedule a personal consultation.